Get Talking: Using Conversation to Help a Stroke Survivor Overcome Aphasia

 Over time, Barbara found that she struggled to find new things to talk about.
 “The intention is to weave language stimulation into talking about the person’s passions and what they’re doing every day,” she explains.
 “But my husband prefers to stay home, and with his right-arm paralysis, he isn’t able to do many of the things he took an interest in before.
 Even the church he once attended isn’t accessible.”

 Barbara turned to several speech therapy apps from Tactus Therapy to support her efforts.
-She especially likes Conversation Therapy, which the company touts as an app that “gets people talking.”
+She especially likes Conversation Therapy.

 “The pictures offer strong visual stimuli,” Barbara explains.
 “We don’t always use the actual wording in the questions, but they prompt us to create sentences of our own.
 Sometimes we actually digress to having a conversation on an entirely different subject.
 It’s great when we don’t have to work hard at making conversation.”